Youth Empowerment and Urban Studies (YES)

 Consent: Department must give permission for a student to enroll in a course.
 Generally done through an electronic code that is created in myWCU, allowing the student to then enroll themselves into the course.

 Typically Offered: Indicates what semester the course is usually offered.
 Availability is not guaranteed, as some courses are not offered every year.

 Repeatable for Credit: Indicates if a student can take the course more than once and obtain credit.
 Verify the maximum allowable number of credits with the department.

 Cross Listed: Indicates if there are any other course offerings that are considered equivalent to the course listing.

 YES 250.
 Intro to Youth and Urban Community Work: Urban Prof Workshop.
 3 Credits.

 This course addresses professional dispositions for working in the urban environment.
-Students gain an awareness of the strengths of communities, as well as the forms of oppression that youth may experience in the urban environment.
+Students gain an awareness of the strengths of communities, their ethical responsibilities as community and youth workers, as well as the forms of oppression that youth may experience in the urban environment.

 YES 300.
 Youth Empowerment and the Urban Context.
 3 Credits.